os-fpga/IP_Catalog/rapidsilicon/ip/fifo_generator/v1_0/README.md

 This is a customizable FIFO Core module with various different parameters and features a list of which is given below.

 ## Generator Script
-This directory contains the generator script which places the RTL to `rapidsilicon/ip/fifo/v1_0/<build-name>/src/` directory and generates its wrapper in the same directory.
+This directory contains the generator script which places the RTL to `rapidsilicon/ip/fifo_generator/v1_0/<build-name>/src/` directory.

 ## Parameters
 These are the parameters for FIFO core along with their keyword and values: -